 Let's take a look at this in several different scenarios:

-Scenario and the time needed to have an intermediate level of Chinese:
+Approximately 3 months to have an intermediate level of Chinese.

 This calculation neglects so many factors, however, and still isn't a very accurate way of determining how long it could take you to learn Chinese.